wellthie/slate/source/includes/_plans.md

 ## Get Selected plans of an Inquiry

 Use this endpoint to retrieve inquiry's plan selections.
-It could be up to 4 elements / 4 plan selections.
+Up to four plans can be selected.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i>Authorization header</i></strong>.